| NS Basic/Symbian OS 1.0 Release Notes Aug 29, 2008 Copyright 2008 NS BASIC Corporation |

-NS Basic/Symbian OS 1.0 and NS Basic/Symbian OS 1.0 Pro offer rapid, easy programming for Symbian OS devices.
+NS Basic/Symbian OS 1.2 and NS Basic/Symbian OS 1.2 Pro offer rapid, easy programming for Symbian OS devices.
 If you have used Visual Basic, you'll be able to come up to speed quickly.
-If not, you should still find it easy to get up and running.
+If not, you will still find NS Basic to be easiest way to program Symbian OS devices.

 NS Basic/Symbian OS will compile programs written using NS Basic/Palm with little or no change.